-Seating/desks will be spaced at least six feet apart or if the size of the classroom is not indicative, seating will be spaced to the greatest extent possible and masks will be used by students and staff.
+Seating/desks will be spaced at least three feet apart, grades K-8 and six feet apart, grades 9-12 or if the size of the classroom is not indicative, seating will be spaced to the greatest extent possible and masks will be used by students and staff.
 Desks should be turned to face in the same direction (rather than facing each other), or students should sit on only one side of tables, spaced apart.